Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Baryogenesis in reheating epoch

-A tiny asymmetry (net number) of particles and antiparticles remains inside the horizon and the subhorizon observer sees a nonzero net number of particles and antiparticles that is preserved in the entire history of the standard cosmology.
-We will show that the asymmetry of massive particles $F$ and antiparticles $\bar F$ results in the asymmetry of baryon numbers of baryons $B$ and antibaryons $\bar B$ in the Universe, and the net number density (\ref{net}) leads to the baryogenesis in agreement with observations.
+We will show that the asymmetry of massive particles $X$ and antiparticles $\bar X$ of the net number density (\ref{net}) results in the asymmetry of baryon numbers of baryons $B$ and antibaryons $\bar B$ at the reheating end, which leads to baryogenesis in agreement with observations.